mobalt/git-how/content/lazygit/Overview of Left Panels.md

 We will go over each of the left panels.
 Now is a good time to remember that you can press `1-5` to move focus to specific panels.

+\* - Each panel has many actions available.
+I'm only going to list the most notable ones.
+You can press `?` to see all the actions available on the panel you are in.

 # 1. Status
 The top-left most panel.
 This panel shows you the git repo you are in, the current branch, and the overall status of your repo.
 - `↑` - number of commits ahead of remote